JetBrains-Research/Lupa/kotlin-analysis-gradle/README.md

-# Kotlin-Analysis dependencies
+# Kotlin-Analysis gradle

-Functionality related to dependency analysis in Kotlin projects.
+Functionality related to Gradle dependencies analysis in Kotlin projects.

 ## Run the project